lukemshepherd/nlights/README.md

 # nlights

-R function that inter-calibrates nightlight images
+R function that inter-calibrates nightlight images using either Elvidge(2014) or Wu(2013)

 See MANUAL for full explainations.

 Nightlight images can be downloaded from: https://ngdc.noaa.gov/eog/dmsp/downloadV4composites.html

-This is a slow function- give it time, it will work

-Don't change the file name of the images (SEE MANUAL)

 You will need these libraries:
  - `raster`